About Marine Planning in Scotland

 Marine Scotland has prepared Scotland’s National Marine Plan (2015), which provides a single framework for managing Scotland’s seas.
 Aligned with the UK Marine Policy Statement, it sets out strategic policies for the sustainable development of Scotland’s marine resources out to 200 nautical miles.

-The National Marine Plan will be reviewed every three years, with the first review taking place in 2018.
+The National Marine Plan will be reviewed every three years.

-Where national marine planning sets the wider context for planning within Scotland, regional marine planning will allow more local ownership and decision making about the specific issues within a smaller area.
+Where national marine planning sets the wider context for planning within Scotland, regional marine planning will allow more local ownership and decision making about the specific issues within a smaller area, and also account for the various ecosystems and biodiversity of different regions.

-Scotland’s National Marine Plan will be supplemented by 11 Regional Marine Plans prepared by Marine Planning Partnerships.
+Scotland’s National Marine Plan will be supplemented by 11 Regional Marine Plans prepared by Marine Planning Partnerships as per the Scottish Marine Regions Order 2015.
 These will provide more detailed guidance for inshore waters (out to 12 nautical miles).
-Pilot plans have been developed or are in development by the regions of Clyde, Shetlands, Pentland Firth & Orkney.
+Pilot plans have been developed or are in development by the regions of Clyde, Shetlands, and Pentland Firth & Orkney are aiming to establish a planning partnership in 2019.

 Given the dynamic nature of the marine environment, it is important that marine planning is undertaken in an international context, recognising that activity carried out elsewhere can have a significant impact on Scottish waters and vice versa.